microsoft/react-native-windows-samples/docs/IRedBoxHandler-api-windows.md

 IVector<IRedBoxErrorFrameInfo> Callstack { get; };
 ```

-For JavaScript errors, this will contain the callstack of where the error occured.
+For JavaScript errors, this will contain the call stack of where the error occurred.

 ### `OriginalMessage`